Gay Byrne: Death

-Byrne died on 4 November 2019 at his home in Howth, aged 85, after a 3-year battle with prostate cancer.
+Byrne died on 4 November 2019 at his home in Howth, aged 85, after a three-year battle with prostate cancer.

-On 5 November 2019, a special live edition of the Late Late Show was broadcast on RTÉ One, with various tributes made to him.
+On 5 November 2019, a special live edition of The Late Late Show was broadcast on RTÉ One, with various tributes made to him.

-His funeral took place on 8 November 2019 at St Mary's Pro-Cathedral in Dublin and was shown live on RTÉ; several thousand fans lined the route of his cortège from his home in Howth to the Church with thousands more gathering outside the church.
-The funeral mass was celebrated by Fr Leonard Moloney SJ.
-Gay's daughter Suzy welcomed mourners with a moving speech which thanked all who had helped her father through his illness, and she also thanked her father.
-Byrne's coffin was carried by family and friends, including his eldest grandson, Cian.

-After the mass, the hearse carrying Byrne's remains made its way back to Howth and was greeted by fans along the route.
+His funeral took place on 8 November 2019 at St Mary's Pro-Cathedral in Dublin and was shown live on RTÉ.
+After the mass, the hearse carrying Byrne's body made its way back to Howth and was greeted by fans along the route.
 He was laid to rest, privately at Saint Fintans Cemetery, Sutton.
-It has been said that he will always be remembered as the greatest broadcaster ever to grace the television screens of Ireland.